magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-cache.md

 A sample follows:

-There are 13 types of cache types display as result for Magento open source by default.
+There are lists of cache types available for Magento by default.
+You can check it by run command,

-For Cache type enable they will display status as 1, if Cache type is disable, show status as 0.
+`php bin/magento cache:status`

+Enabled cache types have a value of 1.
+Otherwise, the value is 0.

                 config: 1
                 layout: 1